-I am currently working as a software engineer at Cruise building self-driving algorithms via learned approaches.
-My primary focus is in real-time object detection and segmentation using 3D sensors.
+I am currently working on computer vision problems at Waymo to scale self-driving to multiple cities.
+Previously, I spent 4 fun years at Cruise solving the perception problem, leading to the first urban, no safety driver robotaxi deployement in US.
+My primary focus is in real-time 3D object detection and segmentation.
 I graduated with a Master's in Computer Science with a focus in Artificial Intelligence from the University of Texas at Austin.
+I received my Bachelor's degree in Electrical and Computer Engineering from Rice University.
 I am interested in robotics, computer vision, machine learning, and entrepreneurship.
-I received my Bachelor's degree in Electrical and Computer Engineering from Rice University.

 In the past, I had been a research assistant in Dr. Peter Stone's Building-Wide Intelligence lab, Dr. James McLurkin's Multi-Robot Systems Lab, and MIT Lincoln Laboratory.
 I worked on projects such as grounding natural language to visual features of everyday objects, building a software system combining detection, tracking, and object recognition in videos, implementing firmware and API for a novel robotics gripper, and developing a remote, hands-free bootloader for the robots to wirelessly program a group of other robots.
 I also served as graduate teaching assistants for machine learning, operating systems, and software engineering courses.
 I also co-organized the Forum for Artificial Intelligence lecture series.